 The Values We Grew Up With

 Personal responsibility.
 Hard work.
 Providing for our families.
-These are the values we grew up with, and the values that Faith wants to bring to the to House of Delegates.
-This means making sure that those who work hard to contribute to society are rewarded for that work.
-It means recognizing that individual freedoms can and will do more good for Maryland than all the tax hikes in the world ever can.
+These are the values we grew up with, and the values that Faith wants to bring to the House of Representatives.
+This means making sure that those who work hard to contribute to American society are rewarded for that work.
+It means recognizing that individual freedoms can and will do more good for America than all the tax hikes in the world ever can.
 A vote for Faith is a vote for what our Founding Fathers wanted: Life, Liberty and the Pursuit of Happiness.

 Faith considers not only job creation, but career creation a top priority.
 Spending taxpayer dollars on infrastructure is fine; however, it cannot be our primary means of job creation as these jobs are temporary.
-Faith believes the best way to go about this is to introduce and pass business-friendly legislation that will keep jobs from going out of state.
+Faith believes the best way to go about this is to introduce and pass business-friendly legislation that will keep jobs from going overseas.

 Taxes and Spending

 Most of us learned about the value of money as small children.
-We learned we couldn’t buy a 25 cent ice cream bar if we only had a nickel.
+We learned we couldn’t buy a two-dollar ice cream bar if we only had one dollar.
 We also weren’t allowed to take money from other people every time we wanted a new toy.
-As adults, we learned to clip coupons, shop clearance racks, and make our dollars stretch as far as they could go.
-Faith sees no reason why we can’t apply this to our laws: Be responsible with money, don’t buy what we can’t afford, and respect that we Marylanders have the right to keep as much of our hard-earned paychecks as possible.
-Our policymakers should employ the same strategies that Marylanders would use at home when faced with similar issues.
+As we grew up, we learned to clip coupons, shop clearance racks, and make our dollars stretch as far as they could go.
+Faith sees no reason why we can’t apply this to our laws: Be responsible with money, don’t buy what we can’t afford, and respect that Americans have the right to keep as much of their hard-earned paychecks as possible.
+Our policymakers should employ the same strategies that Americans would use at home when faced with similar issues.